 Source: Edinburgh Kemble Bedroom Range

 For perfect coastal chic, stick with a white and natural wood colour palette and layer soft blue and grey accents throughout.
-Apply a light hand in terms of your décor, including the a few simple accessories that tie in with your theme.
+Apply a light hand in terms of your décor, including a few simple accessories that tie in with your theme.
 Pale blue glass and ceramics team well with a coastal scheme to keep the look airy and bright.

 For a more contemporary take on blue, veer more towards the blue-greys that have been so popular the last few years.
 The look is calming and simple, using textural fabrics (but avoiding busy patterns) to add layers to your bedroom scheme.
-Look to the colours across from blue on the colour wheel like yellow and orange for the perfect accent but choose a shade with a similar saturation to your blue.
+Look at the colours across from blue on the colour wheel like yellow and orange for the perfect accent but choose a shade with a similar saturation to your blue.
 This will create welcome contrast without overwhelming the senses.

 Of course, using blue doesn’t mean having to stick with all the same shade throughout your scheme.
 Try layering various shades of blue in your space – from navy to teal, sky blue to aqua – for a layered tonal look in perfect harmony.